 The younger brother of Bears' 2014 NFL Draft first-round pick Kyle Fuller, Kendall Fuller saw the field immediately as a freshman.
 He was a Freshman All-American and the ACC Defensive Rookie of the Year.
 Fuller is quick and instinctive, just like his older brother.
 Kendall Fuller had six interceptions and 58 tackles in 2013.

 Evan Engram, TE, Ole Miss

-The Steelers grab a tight end to replace the aging Heath Miller.
+The Steelers grab a young understudy for Heath Miller.

-In his first two years, Engram has been excellent for Ole Miss.
-2014 was an even better season for Engram than his freshman year.
+Engram has had a slow start to the season with only eight catches for 109 yards.
+In his first two years, he was excellent for Ole Miss, though 2014 was an even better season for Engram than his freshman year.
 He caught 38 passes for 662 yards with two touchdowns in 2014.
 Engram (6-3, 217) was a dangerous receiving threat who carved up Alabama, Auburn and Mississippi State.
 He needs to add weight for the next level and get better as a blocker.
 As a true freshman, Engram caught 21 passes for 268 yards with three touchdowns.

 Okay.
 This is probably another pick that can be labeled as weird, ill-advised, a reach, or downright stupid; I don’t care.
 Pittsburgh still needs a young, future starting cornerback and I’m making a prediction more so about Cameron Sutton than anything else.
 His coverage skills are pretty good and will only get better with each game.
 If he improves his tackling ability too, he’ll be drafted around here come May 2016.